ermlikeyeah/ermlikeyeah.github.io/_posts/2016-05-30-sort-code-pattern.markdown

 ![](/assets/sort-code-example.jpg)

-A label saying *sort code*, with a red asterisk indicating it is mandatory, and then a free text field.
+A label saying *sort code*, with a red asterisk indicating it is mandatory (which isn't spelt out in one case, just the assumption the user will know what this means), and then a free text field.

 `number number dash number number dash`